Our other visitor guides

 For the grown-ups, the Leura Golf Club (yes, more fantastic views) is within steps of the lobby.
-Eighteen demanding holes - perfect year-round.
+Eighteen demanding holes – perfect year-round.
 And, if rain comes along, the 12-Treatment Day Spa, a library and a billiard room provide respite.
-Of course, any resort worth its salt has a high-end gift shop - just off the lobby.
-Our favourite afternoon hangout with friends is Sublime Bar: a warming fire, delectable high-tea and, of course, that sensational Blue Mountains view.
+The Ubika spa has limited availability so book before arriving if possible.
+Of course, any resort worth its salt has a high-end gift shop – just off the lobby.
+Our favourite afternoon hangout with friends is Sublime Bar: a warming fire, delectable and delicious high-tea and, of course, that sensational Blue Mountains view.

 Address:5–19 Lilianfels Avenue, Katoomba

 Tucked away behind an enchanting garden entry, Lilianfels is the most exquisite of Blue Mountains accommodation.
 The five-star resort sits at the edge of Jamison Valley and is a five-minute walk from the Three Sisters lookout.
 To our delight, it is also just steps from some easy bush trails.
 The country charm and elegant ambience make Lilianfels exceptional.
 Afternoon high tea at a sunny table here is a pure pleasure.